-Through leadership roles in Maine’s Offshore Wind Roadmap and Offshore Wind Port Advisory Group, Maine Conservation Voters is engaging with stakeholders from coastal communities, fisheries, business, conservation, clean energy, organized labor, state government, and the University of Maine to set the standard for an offshore wind industry that sustains the climate, communities, and our economy.
+Through leadership roles in Maine’s Offshore Wind Roadmap and Offshore Wind Port Advisory Group, Maine Conservation Voters is engaging with stakeholders from coastal communities, fisheries, business, conservation, clean energy, organized labor, state government, and the University of Maine to set the standard for an offshore wind industry that sustains our climate, communities, and economy.

 Natural Climate Solutions

 Even as Maine’s natural and working lands and waters are threatened by climate change, our natural resources are playing a powerful role in meeting our climate targets.
 For example, Maine’s vast and largely unfragmented forests have an outsized role to play in mitigating and adapting to climate change and ensuring continued biodiversity.
 Beyond their capture-carbon potential, our natural and working lands and waters safeguard communities from climate impacts like flooding and protect public health, local economies, and quality of life for communities.
 Maine Conservation Voters advocates for natural climate solutions in our climate action and conservation priorities.